contact-andy/gsoc-2025-dbpedia/_posts/2025-5-31-pre-coding-gsoc-preparation.md

 - Read GSoC-related documents, including Contributor Advice, Roles & Responsibilities, and the Accepted Contributor Information page.
 - Attended the GSoC Welcome Contributor Session + Q&A.
 - Joined the GSoC Alumni Discord channel.
-- Initiated the process of creating a Payoneer account (still in progress).
 - Sent an introductory email to the DBpedia community.
 - Successfully joined the DBpedia Slack workspace (after resolving a 2FA issue).
 - Had an initial meeting with mentors to discuss expectations, communication channels, and finalized the project timeline.